 - Output formatting options that control how API response data is structured in the sheet

-Best for: Technical users or analysts who need to pull data from a specific API into Google Sheets and are comfortable configuring API requests, authentication, and response mapping without a guided setup process.
+Best for: Technical users pulling data from a specific API into Sheets who are comfortable configuring API requests and authentication independently.

 7. Apipheny